-The Human Development and Family Studies program is accredited by National Council on Family Relations and is in good standing.
+The Human Development and Family Science program is accredited by National Council on Family Relations and is in good standing.

 Bowling Green State University programs leading to licensure, certification and/or endorsement, whether delivered online, face-to-face or in a blended format, satisfy the academic requirements for those credentials set forth by the State of Ohio.

 Requirements for licensure, certification and/or endorsement eligibility vary greatly from one profession to another and from state to state.
-The Human Development and Family Studies program does not lead to professional licensure.
+The Human Development and Family Science program does not lead to professional licensure.

 Under the Higher Education Act Title IV disclosure requirements, an institution must provide current and prospective students with information about each of its programs that prepares students for gainful employment in a recognized occupation.

-The Human Development and Family Studies program is not a recognized occupation that requires a Gainful Employment disclosure.
+The Human Development and Family Science program is not a recognized occupation that requires a Gainful Employment disclosure.

 *Source: O*NET Program, sponsored by the U.S. Department of Labor/Employment and Training Administration(USDOL/ETA) through a grant to the North Carolina Department of Commerce.